 They were moving quickly from stem to stem and their miniscule weight bent the seed head down into the cover of the surrounding reeds.
 But luckily they were staying in the same general area.
 I hoped that it would only be a matter of time before they ventured close to the edge of the reed-bed and allowed me a clear shot.

 I sometimes feel as predatory with a camera as I might if I had a gun.
 In both instances, there is an element of ambush or stalking in order to achieve that clear shot.
 I wonder if the birds ever consider my body language.
 After all many birds, such as Cattle Egrets and ox-peckers have intimate relationships with other mammals, why do they feel uncomfortable near humans?
 Perhaps it’s the lurking and the skulking that makes them suspicious.
 Possibly it is the response to a very real threat.
 There is shooting allowed very close to Oare Marshes and many of our migrant warblers may have been shot at as they passed through the Mediterranean countries on their way here.
+I could hear the reedlings further round and continued on beyond the spot that I had mentally picked on the journey in.
+The place I chose was not as close to the reedbeds as I would have liked, but there was a small hawthorn bush as cover and the birds were close by.

 As I waited a Linnet stopped to see what I was up to.